-Now that you’ve gathered enough residents who want to join the residents association and have planned your first meeting, you need to decide a lot of things about how it’ll look and function.
-Below is guidance on the different parts of running a residents association.
+Now that enough residents want to join the residents' association and you've planned your first meeting, you need to decide how it'll look and function.
+You'll find some guidance on the key elements to running a residents' association below.

-Your residents association will need a constitution.
+Your residents' association needs a constitution.
 This is a formal document setting out the rules or your organisation.

 Your constitution could include: